stephan13360/systemd-services/iptables/README.md

 But I was able to remove most of the [capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) root normaly has.
 With `CapabilityBoundingSet=CAP_NET_ADMIN CAP_NET_RAW CAP_SYS_MODULE` the services only has access to three out of over 40+ capabilities even though it is running as root.

 Combining ProtectSystem=strict and ReadWritePaths=/run/ prevents the service from modifying most parts of the filesystem whils still allowing creating / writing the /run/xtables.lock file.
-Futher restricting ReadWritePaths=-/run/xtables.lock dows not work, because the file does not exist at boot time.
+Futher restricting ReadWritePaths=-/run/xtables.lock does not work, because the file does not exist at boot time.
 The - (minus) would ignore the missing file at boot but would than also not allow writing to that path which prevents creating the file and fails the iptables script.

 ## modularity